-The referees have the authority to take disciplinary action from entering the pitch for the pre-match inspection until leaving the pitch after the match ends (including kicks from the penalty mark).
+The referees have the authority to take disciplinary action from entering the pitch for the pre-match inspection until leaving the pitch after the match ends, including penalties (penalty shoot-out).

 If, before entering the pitch at the start of the match, a player or team official commits a sending-off offence, the referees have the authority to prevent the player or team official from taking part in the match; the referees will report any other misconduct.